 There are many mirrors around us at one time.
 The black-backed glass of the vanity only reflects our physical image.
 The other mirrors are more ephemeral–living and breathing women.
 I see myself in those women — each one reflecting a different light — dear friends, passionate colleagues, sister, cousins, aunts.
-In one, all of my past mothers—down through the generations before me— their souls in a different place but still attached to their generations of children, quietly observing us.
-I am puzzled, questioning.
-What do they want me to do for myself?
-For other women?
-Have we built upon each generation or do they hold me up against their values–unchanging?
+In one, all of my past mothers, down through the generations before me, their souls still tied to generations of children, are quietly observing us.
+Looking in this mirror I am puzzled, questioning.
+What do they want for me?
+For women?
+Have we improved our lives in each generation?
+Or do they hold me up against their values, unchanging with time?

-When I look in those mirrors, I see my mother’s face and hands on myself.
+When I look in one mirror, I see my mother’s face and hands on myself.
 And her mother’s.
-My sister, my aunts, my cousins are bonded by the ways in which their mothers and grandmothers taught them and we’re created from the DNA that was carried from Ireland, Scotland, England and France.
+My sister, my aunts, my cousins are bonded by the ways in which our mothers and grandmothers taught us and we’re created from the DNA that was carried from Ireland, Scotland, England and France.
 It’s magical, really, when you think about the strength those bonds can hold.

-How many labor pains held hours of grief over expectations not accomplished?
-How many times did having a child mean the end of youth?
+How many hours of labor pains also held grief over expectations not met, plans not fulfilled?
+How many times did a child mean the end of youth?
 How many times the beginning of joy?

 I more than resemble my mother.
-I possess my mother’s nervous hands, clicking knees and nasal swallow.
-I have those green eyes that reach back through generations…A gift of emeralds from my familial past.
+I possess my mother’s nervous hands, clicking knees, and nasal swallow.
+I have those green eyes that reach back through generations…a gift of emeralds from my familial past.
 My mother’s laugh is my own.
 My daughter, too, possesses the McNeil women’s laugh — that beautiful and familiar sound I hear in my sister, my cousins, and my aunts.
 It is an organic part of me and now a part of my daughter.

 How does each exquisite emotion get patterned in my genes?
 Do I feel theirs too?
-Does their genetic yarn also weave my mental patterns?
-Is that where my depressive black spells originate?
+Does their genetic thread also weave my mental patterns?
+Who gave me my life-altering depressive black spells?

 I am the first in that long line of women to choose Judaism, with its long history of persecution, but I am not the first to understand intolerance, a new life, and a heart-wrenching break with the past.
 Are life decisions harder or easier with shifting ancestral religious traditions?
-My Scottish ancestors left Scotland — Baptists leaving a Presbyterian country.
-My French ancestors left France in the 1600s.
+The Highland Clearances drove my Presbyterian Scots matriarchs to a northern wilderness.
+Two sets of ancestors left France in the 1600s.
 My Huguenot mothers fled Catholic persecution and torture rooted in The Edict of Fontainebleau.
 My Catholic filles du roi risked the starvation and cold of Nouvelle France with their habitants husbands.
 One family, once enemies.
 Now I’m a Jew in a Christian family.
-My mother, a Protestant, married a Catholic.
+My mother, a Protestant, married my Catholic father.
 Is that religious restlessness, the ability to cross denominations, a part of my ancestry as well?

-I know that the older I get the more I feel indebted to each of those women who struggled and worked and loved and endured.
-In the mirror’s reflection I am my mother, and those before her, bent over the warm, spring dirt, planting flowers.
-I am my mother, and those before her, quietly facing the day-to-day work of feeding and nurturing a family.
-I am my mother, and those before her, facing heart-wrenching moments of disappointment and heart-warming moments of pure joy.
+The older I get the more indebted I am to each of those women who struggled and worked and loved and endured.
+In the mirror’s reflection I am my mother, and hers before her, bent over the warm earth, planting flowers in spring.
+I am my mother, and hers before her, facing the day-to-day work, placing meals on the table, cooling feverish foreheads.
+I am my mother, and those before her, facing heart-wrenching disappointment and heart-warming moments of pure joy.
 I am my mother, and hers before her, understanding the face in the mirror isn’t ours alone.

 I look back and remember holding my daughter in a rocking chair — patting her back in my mother’s slow beat — waiting for her to grow up and ask herself these same questions, knowing she will not ask me, she will answer for herself.